Kamal Haasan's unrealized projects: Sabaash Naidu

-In early 2016, following the postponement of Amma Appa Vilayattu, Kamal Haasan developed a story featuring the character of Balram Naidu, the RAW operative from his 2008 film Dasavathaaram for Sabaash Naidu, and T. K. Rajeev Kumar was handed directorial duties.
+In early 2016, Kamal Haasan developed a story featuring the character of Balram Naidu, the RAW operative from his 2008 film Dasavathaaram for Sabaash Naidu, and T. K. Rajeev Kumar was handed directorial duties.
 Kamal Haasan had nurtured ideas of making a film on the character since late 2011 after seeing the popularity of the role.
 Co-produced by Raaj Kamal Films International and Lyca Productions, the film was launched in three languages, while the film would be released in four languages including Tamil, Hindi, Telugu along with a Malayalam dubbed version with the title Sabaash Naidu used for the Tamil, Telugu and Malayalam versions, and Shabhash Kundu used for the Hindi version.
 Kamal Haasan's daughter Shruti Haasan was selected for a key acting role, while his younger daughter Akshara Haasan joined the team as an assistant director.
 Ramya Krishnan, Brahmanandam and Saurabh Shukla were selected for other acting roles in the production.
 The team commenced the shoot in Los Angeles, California during June 2016.

 The shoot of the film was initially put on hold in June 2016 after the original director T. K. Rajeev Kumar was diagnosed with Lyme disease, prompting Kamal Haasan to takeover as the director.
 Two days after Rajeev Kumar's exit, the film's editor James Joseph also withdrew from the project after his wife had met with an accident.
 After the completion of the film's schedule in the US, Kamal Haasan chose to replace the original cinematographer Jaya Krishna Gummadi after being unimpressed with his work.
 In July 2016, Kamal Haasan fractured his leg after falling at his home in Chennai, with the incident leading to an indefinite delay of the project.

 During the period of the production delay, in November 2016, Kamal Haasan split with his long time partner Gautami, who had also worked in the project as a costume designer.
 Delays meant that the actors in the project had committed to other films and it became difficult to coordinate all the cast members to partake in the shoot at short notice.
 In January 2017, plans to begin the film again were delayed following the death of Githamani, the wife of co-producer Chandrahasan.
 Two months after the death of his wife, Chandrahasan also died of a heart attack while visiting London.
 The film was further delayed as a result of Kamal Haasan's entry into politics, with the actor stating his final film could be Indian 2 for Lyca Productions.
 After a period of inactivity, in June 2022, Kamal Haasan revealed that he may revisit the film citing his interest of doing a comedy project, and that he had the intellectual property rights for the film.